 The efficiency of the array is being restored by installing low-cost scintillator modules above the IceTop stations.
 Four prototype modules have been installed in the 2015-16 austral summer season and use existing IceCube cabling to connect back to the ICL.
-A support engineer is responsible for refining the design of the modules for deployment over the full IceTop array over the next five years, including a new cabling system to connect to the ICL.
+During the 2017/18 austral season, 2 additional stations have been deployed and connected to the ICL using a new fiber and power network.
+A support engineer is responsible for refining the design of these modules for future deployments to cover the full IceTop array over the next five years and for the new cabling system.
+Additionally, a software developer is responsible for integrating the new scintillator devices into the IceCube DAQ system.

-IceACT is a prototype air Cherenkov telescope (ACT) deployed at the ICL in the 2015--16 austral summer season.
-The instrument uses a 50.7 cm Fresnel lens with a 12° field of view and a 7-pixel SiPM camera to detect the atmospheric Cherenkov light from cosmic ray air showers during dark, cloud-free periods of the polar night.
+IceACT is a prototype air Cherenkov telescope (ACT) deployed at the ICL in the 2015-16 austral summer season.
+The instrument uses a 50.7 cm Fresnel lens with a 12° field of view and a SiPM camera to detect the atmospheric Cherenkov light from cosmic ray air showers during dark, cloud-free periods of the polar night.
 Air showers are measured in coincidence with IceTop, using a DOM mainboard to timestamp trigger signals and record them in the IceCube data stream.
 Coincident air shower events will be used to extend IceTop's energy reach to below 1 PeV, to validate IceCube's absolute pointing, and to calibrate the veto efficiency of IceTop for atmospheric muons and neutrinos.
+A major upgrade of the camera and DAQ system took place during the 2017-18 austral summer season, and a field deployment of a telescope within the IceTop footprint is planned for the 2018-19 summer season.

-4.2.2.7 Supernova Operations
+4.2.2.8 Supernova Operations